studentdevelops/Command-Line-Game/README.md

 ![alt text](https://github.com/studentdevelops/Command-Line-Game/blob/master/extras/Start_scene.PNG)

-Once the boring fight starts there are basic 3 things you can do in it and they are
+Once the fight starts there are basic 3 things you can do in it and they are

 1. Attac : refers to basic melee